Observing State

 check U64

-endpoint deployer persistent Init():
+endpoint deploy Init():

 pass

-endpoint invokable persistent Sum(num1 U64, str String):
+endpoint invoke persistent Sum(num1 U64, str String):

 mutate num <- ModMutate.State.num: